 Q1.
 What are the different styles of Web Services used for application integration? and What are the differences between both approaches?

-SOAP vs. REST comparison
+SOAP vs. RESTful web services comparison

 Which one to favor?
 In general, a REST based web service is preferred due to its simplicity, performance, scalability, and support for multiple data formats.
-SOAP is favored where service requires comprehensive support for security and transactional reliability.
+SOAP is favoured where service requires comprehensive support for security and transactional reliability.

 Q2.
 Differentiate between SOA (Service Oriented Architecture) versus WOA (Web Oriented Architecture)?